What Qualifies as Wrongful Death?

 If a person dies due to another individual’s fault, a lawsuit of this nature can be filed.
 Some examples of persons at fault include a drunk driver, a business owner who failed in the upkeep of their premise, or a doctor who provided a preliminary diagnosis.

 Each case is different, and the law in each state varies considerably.
 In most cases, the state defines who is allowed to sue for wrongful death and limits the amount given for compensation.
-The main reason these lawsuits are created is to provide financial support for widows or orphans of the deceased.
+The main reason these lawsuits are created is to provide financial support for widows or heir of the deceased.

 When Does a Wrongful Death Apply?